 "Drat you!"
 I said as soon as we were inside.
 "Why ever did you surprise me like that?"

+Mitilda's voice is chill like nothing scary just happened.
 "I didn't mean for you to see me out there.
 I meant to trail you inside before I talked to you so you wouldn't jump like that.
 But you've got better ears than I thought."

-Somehow it made me even more furious that she had attached that complement.
+Somehow it made me even more furious that she attached that complement.
 "What ever were you doing out there anyway?"

 "You think the night sky really makes magic more powerful?"
 I asked, my anger cooled by the remark about its beauty.
 Before I would have been only mildly interested in such facts.
 Now I sought them like treasures.